huntbrooks85/WRAP/README.md

 <h2> 🏆 Opening Application: </h2>

-*   Only tested on MacOS Ventura 13.2.1, problems may occur for older versions of MacOS and versions for Windows and Linux will be made in the future.
+*   Note 1: Only tested on MacOS Ventura 13.*, problems may occur for older versions of MacOS and versions for Windows and Linux will be made in the future.
-*   Note that the window close button has been disabled, to close WRAP please click the red "Close WRAP" button at the buttom.
+*   Note 2: The window close button has been disabled, to close WRAP please click the red "Close WRAP" button at the bottom.
+*   Note 3: The orientation for all of the catalogs is North pointed up and East pointing left.

 <p> How to Start Program </p>